 As for supermarket shopping, you can easily get by on 250 euros for food per week, for two people.
 If hanging out in a coffee house or bakery, you could easily spend 20 euros for two people.
 A cup of coffee costs on average 2.80 euros and a pastry will cost on average 4 euros.
 A complete dinner with three courses in a good restaurant can cost between 150 euro to 200 euros depending on whether you had alcoholic beverages or not.
 A beer (50cl) in a bar costs 6 to 7 euros.
 In the local Icelandic off-license, a very nice bottle of alcohol can cost around 50 euros and the lowest price for a bottle of wine is around 9 euros.

-A week’s trip for two around Iceland, with city car rental, accommodation in guesthouses, a tour and alternating meals between picnics and small restaurants, and a few extras (entry to the pool, souvenirs), your travel will cost at least 3,000 euros.
+A week’s trip for two around Iceland.
+We counted with city car rental, accommodation in guesthouses, a tour and alternating meals between picnics and small restaurants, and a few extras (entry to the pool, souvenirs), your travel will cost at least 3,000 euros.
 We strongly recommend you allow yourself a generous travel budget so you are guaranteed to have a wonderful trip.